sjbennett123/scottjbennett/content/toee/equipment.md

 ### Scroll of Fly

-wizard spell can be copied into spellbook
+Can be copied into spellbook.
+[Per Spell](https://scottjbennett.com/toee/spells/#fly)

 ### Scroll of Confer Water Breathing

-wizard spell cannot be copied into spellbook"
+Cannot be copied into spellbook.
+Per Spell